The Order Routing tab under Fulfillment will help you configure the Fulfiller Order

 - Merchant First Timer Duration (hours) - This timer allows for Merchants to have every order be presented to them before sending the order out to fulfillers.
 Input the desired timer amount here in hourly increments.

 - Territory Timer Duration (hours) - This timer utilizes the Territories set-up within the "Settings" of the admin panel to notify fulfillers assigned to these territories.
-These customized groupings, states, or countries are applied to individual connected fulfillers within the "Fulfillers" section of the admin panel.
+These customized groupings, states, or countries are applied to individually connected fulfillers within the "Fulfillers" section of the admin panel.
 Input the desired timer amount here in hour increments.

 - Last Chance Timer Duration (hours) - This timer notifies any remaining fulfillers who have yet to be notified in any of the other previous levels.
 It is recommended to input at least 1 hour within this timer to ensure no connected fulfillers are missed.
 Input the desired timer amount here in hourly increments.